craigmckeachie/handsonreact.com/docs/A25-StateManagement.md

 - A count of something that displays in a header or sidebar (likes, upvotes, active projects, items in shopping cart, unread messages)
   - Again, this often can be done by having a common parent component but sometimes it might be too far removed from where you are updating this information
 - Steps in a workflow or wizard that share data (although this can easily be done by storing the shared data in a parent component)
-- Collaboritive software where multiple users can work on the same document at the same time (Google Docs, Google Sheets etc...)
+- Collaborative software where multiple users can work on the same document at the same time (Google Docs, Google Sheets etc...)

 ## Deciding How to Handle State

 > From Managing React State: Pluralsight Course by Cory House

-1. Does in belong in
-   Does it belong in the URL? (current page, current record, sorting, scroll location...)
+1. Does it belong in the URL? (current page, current record, sorting, scroll location...)
    - Keep URL-related state in the URL.
 2. Want to persist data across sessions or make data available offline?
    - Consider web storage (localStorage, IndexedDB, etc)